 - Drink plenty of water to replace lost fluid.

 - Drink saltine water or diluted juices to replace lost salts and sugars.

 - Have yogurt or probiotic supplements to restore the natural balance of your gut microbes.

 - Use a soft bathroom tissue or a wet towel to wipe your anus and be as gentle as possible.

-- Avoid spicy foods, foods you are allergic to, greasy foods, sugar,
+- Avoid spicy foods, foods you are allergic to, greasy foods, sugar, and artificial sweeteners.

 - Avoid foods that dehydrate your body, like caffeine and alcohol.